 Given the ease of acquiring the applications necessary to modify power and emissions features across the equipment and vehicle industry, many people seem surprised to find it’s a violation of the Clean Air Act to manufacture, sell or install parts that bypass, defeat or render inoperative any emissions control device.

-The equipment industry is committed to providing the necessary tools to diagnose and repair equipment to reduce downtime and increase productivity.
+The equipment industry is committed to providing the tools necessary to diagnose and repair equipment to reduce downtime and increase productivity.
+Machinery manufacturers and dealers have a vested interest in meeting end user needs so customers can focus on growing successful businesses.

 As farm equipment becomes more high-tech and computerized, diagnosing and fixing even simple problems often requires farmers to rely on equipment dealers’ shops to do the work, resulting in longer downtimes and lost productivity.